 All AFF jumps, (Excluding Level 8), are done from 13,000 feet whenever possible.
 Occasionally it is possible to get more altitude but sometimes due to weather or London Air Traffic Control restrictions it may only be possible to jump from 11,000 feet.
 This exit height is perfectly acceptable, however, we will always try to get 13,000 feet when jumping AFF students.

-All students are required to have membership of the British Parachute Association and as part of their course fee we will ensure they are issued with a Provisional P6 membership.
-Full BPA membership is required from Level 2 onwards and costs approximately £125.00 per year on a downwards sliding scale from 1st April.
+All students are required to be a member of British Skydiving and as part of their course fee we will ensure they are issued with a Provisional P6 membership.
+Full British Skydiving membership is required from Level 2 onwards and costs approximately £110.00 per year on a downwards sliding scale from 1st April.
 All membership documentation can be done at the Centre.